-Depending on your business, this could take many forms: from a folio of past works, demonstrating your product knowledge or testimonials written by past customers.
-It’s far more credible to have others talk up your experience and expertise than you to awkwardly do it yourself.
+Depending on your business, this could take many forms.
+For example; a folio of past works demonstrating your product knowledge, or testimonials written by past customers.
+It’s far more credible to have others talk up your experience and expertise than for you to awkwardly do it yourself.

 Unless professional photography is your business, looking authentic is more important than looking slick.

 4. Talk about your why, not just your what

 Yes, you can explain that you have twenty different services in bullet points, but why should I turn to you rather than your competition that offers the same thing?
 This is what is known in marketing-speak as your “unique selling proposition” or USP.
 It’s the one thing you do better than anyone else.